Miyazaki Mango Cafes with Kids: A Family Guide to the Sun Egg Fruit (2026)

 • Allergies: mango is in the cashew/poison-ivy family — kids with cashew allergies should test small first

-• Take-home mango: ¥3,000–8,000 per fruit; pack in checked luggage with cooler if flying
+• Take-home mango: ¥3,000–8,000 per fruit; pack in checked luggage with a cooler if flying

-• Reservations: peak season weekends fill up by 11:00 — go early
+• Reservations: peak-season weekends fill up by 11:00 — go early

 • Cash + card: most cafes take cards; carry cash for farm direct sales